stefansbv/wu/README.md

 Greetings _wu_ users!
 I use _wu_ every single day, and I try to deal with issues that come up.
 It hasn't been updated in a while, but mostly because it appears to be bug free and is feature complete.

-However, _wu_ stopped compiling from source on Mac High Sierra after Go version 3.10.0 (the issue appears to be related to the crypto/x509 module, and as far as I can tell, that's Go's fault, not mine).
-The program continues to be available to Mac users through Homebrew.
+However, _wu_ stopped compiling from source on Mac High Sierra after Go version 1.10.0 (the issue appears to be related to the crypto/x509 module, and as far as I can tell, that's Go's fault, not mine).
+The program continues to be available to Mac users through Homebrew, though not the latest version (I presume, because of this incompatibility).

 Some time in the next few months, I intend to create a new version of _wu_ using the [Nim programming language](http://nim-lang.org).
 This new version will likely match _wu's_ current feature set exactly, though I may add a switch or two.
 I am also considering changing the format of the configuration file (the JSON format trips up a lot of users, because a stray comma breaks the program).